alexanderhxs/CrashPredictionExtension/README.md

 **Reference:**
 For a detailed understanding of Trajectron++, its architecture, and experimental results, refer to the original publication:
 * **Derek Castro, Kashyap Chitta, and Andreas Geiger.** "Trajectron++: Multi-agent forecasting with human-centric scene representation." *Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)*, 2019.

+### Sample Evaluation of one full test scenario
+The following shows the prediction accuracies of the scene `2024-08-22-15-35-33_head_front_camera_color_image_raw_compressed_atlas.json` form the new collected data.
+The scene shows the complete test scenario and is therefore a good example of data and prediction quality.

 # Current problems